saikatsardar01/InkAuth/README.md

-# 📚 Teazon
+# 📚 Ink Auth

-Teazon is a modern **digital reading platform** for books, blogs, and radio-inspired learning experiences.
+Ink Auth is a modern **digital reading platform** for books, blogs, and radio-inspired learning experiences.
 It combines structured reading, audio streaming, and a clean UI to create an immersive knowledge ecosystem.

 🌐 Live: https://www.inkauth.in/